 On the negative side, lower installation and maintenance costs can only last so long until other concerns start surfacing.
 Early wireless standards such as WEP weren’t as robust as wired networks, which raised several concerns regarding the sanctity of data being transferred.
 While the wireless world has come a long way from the WEP days, the concern remains very much alive.
 The use of encryption standards such as IEEE.802.11X Extensible Authentication Protocol has mitigated these fears but in order to ensure top-level security, a proper IT apparatus is still required within the workspace.

 The industrial world has always strived to streamline the process of accessing data remotely, as doing so can greatly improve the efficiency of operations.
 In the 1990s, PC-based access was used in the industrial world, but advancements in technology allowed the shift to Web-based access.

 PC-based monitoring brought in a lot of benefits that allowed plant operators to manage tasks efficiently and quickly.
 In addition to this, features such as alarming, and relaying of information allowed control engineers to bring in improvements to the industry in real-time.
 Today, the trend has shifted to web-based access that has brought handheld devices into the equation, introducing unmatched flexibility and mobility.

 Manufacturers are swiftly making the shift to wireless technology due to these reasons as this allows them to stay competitive.
 Furthermore, adapting wireless monitoring technology puts them in line and acts as a precursor to the upcoming IoT revolution.
-Real-time monitoring and control is a major aspect of IoT based communication, and it’s one that can only be accomplished if most devices within the industry are interconnected.
-This is only feasible through industrial wireless technology, which allows integration of industrial elements such as sensors, relays, controllers, etc. in an efficient manner.
+Real-time monitoring and control is a major aspect of IoT-based communication, and it’s one that can only be accomplished if most devices within the industry are interconnected.
+This is only feasible through industrial wireless technology, which allows the integration of industrial elements such as sensors, relays, controllers, etc. in an efficient manner.